Introduction: A 100-Year Style Timeline in One Accessory

 Expression and Extreme (1970s~1990s): From Maximalism to Minimalism

-In the 1970s, it embraced the freedom and self-expression.
-Oversized frames, colorful lenses, and warm hues led sunglasses to become an important part of lifestyle.
+In the 1970s, it embraced freedom and self-expression.
+Oversized frames, colorful lenses, and warm hues led sunglasses to become an important part of a lifestyle.
 And 70s sunglasses had been closely correlated with music festivals, road trips, and outdoor gatherings.

 By the 1980s, everything had been pushed so far that bright colors, sharp angles, and high-impact designs became the symbols of confidence and existence.
 Due to the rise of film and television as well as popular culture, 80s sunglasses have become the distinctive symbol that can be recognized first.